-This project is an extension of the Reentry Systems Mapping Phase I project.
-Building on data and results from Phase I, Phase II examines ways to target reentry services to maximize program efficacy and reduce recidivism.
+This project is an extension of the Reentry Systems Mapping project.
+Building on data and results from the first phase, Phase II examines ways to target reentry services to maximize program efficacy and reduce recidivism.

 TBI, a serious public health issue, often reduces executive function and impulse control which can increase criminal behavior and make it more difficult to successfully complete probation or parole.
 Approximately 50% of incarcerated individuals have TBI.
 This project examined the impact of a screening program that offers training and support for probationers identified with a TBI-related cognitive impairment and the probation officers who supervise them.

 Youth who run away from home are likely to be involved in the juvenile justice or child welfare systems within one year.
 This Pay for Success project examined the impact of “rapid responders” on connecting youth and families to evidence-based services that ultimately prevent deeper juvenile justice or child welfare involvement.